SudhaLV/SudhaLV/README.md

 ## PROFESSIONAL SUMMARY
    My name is Sudha Vinayakam and I am passionate about cloud technologies.
-I am a Certified AWS Cloud Practitioner.
+I am a **Certified AWS Cloud Practitioner** and a former **ETL developer with 7 years** of experience working on complex software systems in Telecom and Banking domains using **Informatica** tools.
 I am a self-starter with a practical, problem-solving mindset who enjoys being thrown into challenging situations and having to learn on the fly, grasping new skills and being able to put my knowledge into practice.
-A confident, independent thinker having a detailed knowledge of AWS with hands-on experience using the AWS Management Console and also experience using Python and Linux Bash Shell.
-I am a former ETL developer with 7+ years of experience in Analysis, Design and Development of complex software systems in Telecom and Banking domains using Informatica tools.
+A confident, independent thinker having a detailed knowledge of AWS, Python along with hands-on experience in ETL tools like Informatica, SQL Databases - Oracle and Netezza, Webservices using Java and Linux Bash Shell, Configuration Management tools, Job scheduling.
+I successfully adopted Agile methodologies to deliver the projects and currently focussing on use of various DevOps tools to make the deliveries faster and system stable.

 ## SKILLS
     • AWS Cloud EC2, S3, IAM, Lambda